baruiank1ta/Fraud-risk-scoring-system/README.md

   streamlit run app.py

-5.Open the application in your browser (typically at http://localhost:8501) and enter transaction details to evaluate fraud risk in real time.
+5.Open the application in your browser and enter transaction details to evaluate fraud risk in real time.

 Live Demo Link: https://fraud-risk-scoring-system-dwqzche6zkgvh99j9a7oaz.streamlit.app